Blueflier/visual-learn/README.md

 ╭────────────────────────────────────────────── ⚡ RECOMMENDED NEXT TASK ⚡ ──────────────────────────────────────────────╮
 │                                                                                                                         │
-│  🔥 Next Task to Work On: #3 - Graph Data Model and State Management                                  │
+│  🔥 Next Task to Work On: #4.5 - Implement Node Expansion and Refocusing Interactions                                  │
 │                                                                                                                         │
-│  Priority: high   Status: ► in-progress                                                                                     │
+│  Priority: high   Status: ○ pending                                                                                     │
-│  Dependencies: 1                                                                                                     │
+│  Dependencies: 4.3, 4.4                                                                                                     │
 │                                                                                                                         │
-│  Description: Design and implement the core data model for concept graphs and the state management system to handle graph operations.     │
-│                                                                                                                         │
-│  Subtasks:                                                                                              │
-│  3.1 [done] Refine TypeScript Interfaces for Graph Data Model                                         │ │  3.2 [done] Implement Core State Management Store                                         │ │  3.3 [done] Develop Graph Layout and Positioning Utilities                                         │ │  3.4 [done] Create Graph Query and Filtering Functions                                         │ │  3.5 [done] Build React Flow Integration Layer                                         │
-│  3.7 [done] Implement Core State Management Store                                         │
-│  3.9 [done] Implement Graph Format Conversion and I/O                                         │
-│                                                                                                                         │
-│  Start working: task-master set-status --id=3 --status=in-progress                                                     │
-│  View details: task-master show 3                                                                      │
-│                                                                                                                         │
+│  Description: Add functionality to expand nodes to show more details and to refocus the graph on a selected node.     │ │                                                                                                                         │ │  Start working: task-master set-status --id=4.5 --status=in-progress                                                     │ │  View details: task-master show 4.5                                                                      │ │                                                                                                                         │
 ╰─────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯